janjongboom/node-native-zip/README.md

 There are three API methods:

 * `add(name, data)`, the 'name' is the name within the .zip file.
 To create a folder structure, add '/'
-* `addFiles(files, onComplete, onError)`, where files is an array containing objects in the form ` { name: "name/in/zip.file", path: "file-system.path" } `
+* `addFiles(files, callback)`, where files is an array containing objects in the form ` { name: "name/in/zip.file", path: "file-system.path" } `.
+Callback is a function that takes 1 parameter 'err' which indicates whether an error occured.
 * `toBuffer()`, creates a new buffer and writes the zip file to it

 ## Compression?